icopy-site/awesome/docs/awesome/awesome-chrome-devtools.md

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 This awesome list is licensed into the Public Domain under Creative Commons 0.
 For more information please see the [license](https://github.com/ChromeDevTools/awesome-chrome-devtools/blob/master/LICENSE) file.reative Commons 0.
+For more information please see the [license](https://github.com/ChromeDevTools/awesome-chrome-devtools/blob/master/LICENSE) file.reative Commons 0.
 For more information please see the [license](https://github.com/ChromeDevTools/awesome-chrome-devtools/blob/master/LICENSE) file.